dangooddd/.dotfiles-hyprland/README.md

 ln -s /path/to/.dotfiles/.themes $HOME/
 ```

-### <span style="color:#c34043">WARNING!</span>
+### <span style="color:#e6c384">Via script</span>
+> [!Warning]
-Method below may be dangerous!
+> Method below may be dangerous!
 Some files from your .config and .themes directories can be deleted, so read code and make your decision!

-### <span style="color:#e6c384">Via script</span>
 ```bash
 cd .dotfiles
 ./install.sh